 - Improper installation can lead to failure of an infant or child restraint.
 It could come loose in a collision.
 The child could be badly injured or killed.
+Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint. - After a child restraint is installed in the vehicle, do not move the vehicle seat forward or rearward because it can loosen the child restraint attachments.
+Remove the child restraint before adjusting the vehicle seat position.
+When the vehicle seat has been adjusted, reinstall the child restraint.

-Follow the child restraint manufacturer's directions exactly when installing an infant or child restraint. - When your child restraint is not in use, secure it in the vehicle with the seat belt or LATCH anchorages, or remove it from the vehicle.
+• When your child restraint is not in use, secure it in the vehicle with the seat belt or LATCH anchorages, or remove it from the vehicle.
 Do not leave it loose in the vehicle.
 In a sudden stop or accident, it could strike the occupants or seatbacks and cause serious personal injury.